-Learn how to implement the National Standard of Canada for Psychological Health and Safety in the workplace.
-Create psychologically safer workplaces, improve mental health in the workplace and identify known risks to address.
+Learn how to implement the National Standard of Canada for Psychological Health and Safety in the workplace, improve mental health and mitigate risks.

 How You Will Benefit: